 The beauty of regular savings is that you side-step any problems with market timing.
-This is the risk that you put all your cash in the stock market just as it has reached its peak and spend the next few years watching it decline.
+This is the risk that you put all your cash in the stock market just as it has peaked and spend the next few years watching it decline.
 Unfortunately, this is more common than random chance would suggest.
-As humans, we are programmed to follow the herd – we are reassured when everyone else is optimistic.
+Humans evolved to follow the herd – we are reassured when everyone else is optimistic.
 Unfortunately, this is usually the moment when markets are getting frothy.

 This is why it is important to reinvest any income generated by your investments – interest or dividends.
 This income is added to the overall pot and helps accelerate the growth.
 If you choose “accumulation” units when you buy, this happens automatically.

 Keep an eye on your costs